openvinotoolkit/openvino/docs/OV_Runtime_UG/Int8Inference.md

 ## Low-Precision 8-bit Integer Inference Workflow

 For 8-bit integer computations, a model must be quantized.
 Quantized models can be downloaded from [Overview of OpenVINO™ Toolkit Intel's Pre-Trained Models](@ref omz_models_group_intel).
-If the model is not quantized, you can use the [Post-Training Optimization Tool](@ref pot_README) to quantize the model.
+If the model is not quantized, you can use the [Post-Training Optimization Tool](@ref pot_introduction) to quantize the model.
 The quantization process adds [FakeQuantize](../ops/quantization/FakeQuantize_1.md) layers on activations and weights for most layers.
 Read more about mathematical computations in the [Uniform Quantization with Fine-Tuning](https://github.com/openvinotoolkit/nncf/blob/develop/docs/compression_algorithms/Quantization.md).

 8-bit inference pipeline includes two stages (also refer to the figure below):
 1. *Offline stage*, or *model quantization*.
 During this stage, [FakeQuantize](../ops/quantization/FakeQuantize_1.md) layers are added before most layers to have quantized tensors before layers in a way that low-precision accuracy drop for 8-bit integer inference satisfies the specified threshold.
 The output of this stage is a quantized model.
-Quantized model precision is not changed, quantized tensors are in original precision range (`fp32`). `FakeQuantize` layer has `levels` attribute which defines quants count.
+Quantized model precision is not changed, quantized tensors are in the original precision range (`fp32`). `FakeQuantize` layer has `levels` attribute which defines quants count.
 Quants count defines precision which is used during inference.
 For `int8` range `levels` attribute value has to be 255 or 256.
-To quantize the model, you can use the [Post-Training Optimization Tool](@ref pot_README) delivered with the Intel® Distribution of OpenVINO™ toolkit release package.
+To quantize the model, you can use the [Post-Training Optimization Tool](@ref pot_introduction) delivered with the Intel® Distribution of OpenVINO™ toolkit release package.

    When you pass the quantized IR to the OpenVINO™ plugin, the plugin automatically recognizes it as a quantized model and performs 8-bit inference.
 Note, if you pass a quantized model to another plugin that does not support 8-bit inference but supports all operations from the model, the model is inferred in precision that this plugin supports.